 Psychiatric Service Dog Training

-Like all certified service dogs, a psychiatric service dog is individually trained to meet the needs of the veteran and to do work or perform tasks that mitigate the veteran’s disability.
+Like all certified service dogs, a Psychiatric Service Dog is individually trained to meet the needs of the veteran and to do work or perform tasks that mitigate the veteran’s disability.
 Training to mitigate a psychiatric disability may include an environmental assessment (in such cases as paranoia or hallucinations), signaling behaviors such as interrupting repetitive or injurious behaviors), reminding the handler to take scheduled medications, retrieving special objects, guiding the veteran away from stressful situations, or acting as a brace if the veteran becomes dizzy.
-Training can vary but generally runs 12 to 18 months or longer of intensive training and must be certified before adopted to the veteran.
+Training can vary but generally runs 9 to 18 months and must be CGC certified before graduating and moving onto a PSD.
 All PSD’s will be individually trained to accommodate the specific needs of the veteran which may not include all areas that a PSD can be useful for.
 As a result, the actual training time may be less.

 Psychiatric Dogs Are Also Trained To: